Beijing reports highest Covid cases since June 2020 as Olympics loom | Malay Mail

 The estimated 60,000 people inside the bubble are subject to daily testing.

-Organisers yesterday reported 36 cases related to the Games, bringing the total to more than 100 since the bubble was sealed on January 4.
+Today, organisers reported 34 new cases related to the Games, bringing the total to more than 200 since the bubble was sealed on January 4.

+The new infections include 16 people who are either athletes or team officials, who tested positive either on arrival at the airport or inside the closed loop.

 The NHC said today there were 54 new local cases nationwide, as the wealthy eastern city of Hangzhou and the city of Suifenhe in northeastern Heilongjiang province emerged as potential hotspots.